prnvbn/clocks/README.md

 ### Layouts

-Use the `clocks layout` comand to change the layout of the clocks.
+Use the `clocks layout` command to change the layout of the clocks.

 - Custom (Grid)